Meet our marathon runners

 Could you tell us a bit about what motivated you to sign-up?

-Vickie: I started taking part in parkrun when the Society began its partnership with them.
-Following that, I joined a running club and began to run longer distances.
-I’d always fancied the London Marathon because my Dad was a marathon runner.
+Vickie: I’d always fancied the London Marathon because my Dad was a marathon runner.
 He’d applied every year without any luck so when the chance came up at work for a place for me to run, I thought ‘why not’.
 Also, I’m a Community Ambassador for the Society and like to try and get involved with as much fundraising as I can.

 Andy: I’d only recently taken up running as a way to get fit and had the vague idea that I'd like to run a marathon.
 When the opportunity came up to run the London Marathon for Samaritans, I saw it as a way I could make a big contribution to the Society's charity partnership while also pushing myself to do something I’d never attempted before.
 The work the Samaritans do is vital to so many people, so it was a privilege to be representing them.